Floyd

 The name Floyd has 1 syllable and is pronounced fl-OYD, making it easy to pronounce and remember.

-Common nicknames for Floyd include Flo, Fly, and Floie.
+Common nicknames for Floyd include Flo, Fly, Flie, and Flokins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.